usausa/template-wpf/README.md

-# Template project for Xamarin.Forms
+# Template project for WPF